-From The Owners & Partners Of RISE Comedy...
+From The Owners & Founder Of RISE Comedy...

 There is a lot going on in the world these days.
 Our world and country are fighting against systemic racism, a pandemic and economic hardships.
 These fights are highlighting important changes that will need to be made.